 Most stocks assessed in Falkland Islands waters are targeted across several nations' Exclusive Economic Zones, and for some stocks the Falkland Islands contribute a small proportion of the reported total shared catch in the Southwest Atlantic and Southeast Pacific.
 Declines in biomass of some of these stocks may also be in part due to fishing pressure outside Falkland Islands waters.
-However, Falkland Islands fisheries contribute a major proportion of the reported total shared catch for some stocks (i.e., rock cod and red cod), and pertinent management decisions made at the Falkland Islands Fisheries Department (FIFD) are relevant for the sustainability of those stocks.
+However, Falkland Islands fisheries contribute a major proportion of the reported total shared catch for some stocks (i.e., rock cod and red cod), and the spawning grounds of some of these stocks are located in the Falklands shelf (i.e., hoki, rock cod, red cod, and southern blue whiting).
+Therefore, pertinent management decisions made at the Falkland Islands Fisheries Department (FIFD) are relevant for the sustainability of those stocks.